Golf Guides · 24 April 2026

 The Best Time to Play Golf in South Africa

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 When is the best time to play golf in South Africa?
+South Africa By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 24 April 2026 At a glance When is the best time to play golf in South Africa?
 For the Cape — where Golf Planet Holidays bases most of its tailor-made trips — the sweet spot is September to April.
-Spring (September to November) and autumn […]
+Spring […]

 South Africa keeps its own rhythm.
 Here the seasons run in reverse, the light has a clarity you remember for years, and a round of golf can begin with mist rolling off Table Mountain and end with a glass of Stellenbosch red on a terrace at Spier.
 To play it well is to play it at the right moment — when the fairways are at their greenest, the wind has settled, and the Cape feels as though it has been arranged just for you.